 Kauai, HI, USA

 Rzhanov, Yuri; Huff, Lloyd C.; and Cutter, Randy G. Jr., "Underwater Video Survey: Planning and Data Processing" (2002).
-Center for Coastal and Ocean Mapping.
+International Conference on Signal and Image Processing (SIP).
 254.